molily/molily.de/_posts/2017-12-21-robust-javascript.md

 window.alert('Hello ' + name);
 ```

-We have two references here, “window.alert” and “name”.
-To resolve them to values, the JavaScript engine first looks for the identifiers “window” and “name” in the [scope chain](http://ryanmorr.com/understanding-scope-and-context-in-javascript/).
+We have two references here, `window.alert` and `name`.
+To resolve them to values, the JavaScript engine first looks for the identifiers `window` and `name` in the [scope chain](http://ryanmorr.com/understanding-scope-and-context-in-javascript/).

-“window” is a global identifier, a property of the global object, as we have learned.
-After having resolved “window” to an object, the JavaScript engine looks for a property “alert” on this object.
+`window` is a global identifier, a property of the global object, as we have learned.
+After having resolved `window` to an object, the JavaScript engine looks for a property `alert` on this object.

-“name” is a local or global variable, depending on the context.
+`name` is a local or global variable, depending on the context.

 Now, let us look at erroneous references: